LorkScorguar/automation/README.md

 # Automation
-Some scripts written for HP SA (Server Automation) and HP OO (Operations Orchestration)
+Some scripts written to automate tasks on:
-Those scripts were tested on HP SA 10.0x and HP OO 10.2x and 10.5x
+ - HPE OO
+ - HPE SA
+ - F5
+ - AWS

 # AWS
 Simple script to get info from AWS account